-Threat Definition Protection Profile for Periphe Protection Profile for Peripheral Sharing Device T.DATA_LEAK A connection via the PSD between one or more computers may allow unauthorized data flow through the PSD or its connected peripherals.
+Threat Definition Protection Profile for Peripheral Sharing Device T.DATA_LEAK A connection via the PSD between one or more computers may allow unauthorized data flow through the PSD or its connected peripherals.
 T.SIGNAL_LEAK A connection via the PSD between one or more computers may allow unauthorized data flow through bit-by-bit signaling.
 T.RESIDUAL_LEAK A PSD may leak (partial, residual, or echo) user data between the intended connected computer and another unintended connected computer.
 T.UNINTENDED_USE A PSD may connect the user to a computer other than the one to which the user intended to connect.
 T.UNAUTHORIZED_DEVICES The use of an unauthorized peripheral device with a specific PSD peripheral port may allow unauthorized data flows between connected devices or enable an attack on the PSD or its connected computers.
 T.LOGICAL_TAMPER An attached device (computer or peripheral) with malware, or otherwise under the control of a malicious user, could modify or overwrite code or data stored in the PSD's volatile or non-volatile memory to allow unauthorized information flows.
 T.PHYSICAL_TAMPER A malicious user or human agent could physically modify the PSD to allow unauthorized information flows.

 T.REPLACEMENT A malicious human agent could replace the PSD during shipping, storage, or use with an alternate device that does not enforce the PSD security policies.
 T.FAILED Detectable failure of a PSD may cause an unauthorized information flow or weakening of PSD security functions.
 PP-Module for Analog Audio Output Devices T.MICROPHONE_USE A malicious agent could use an unauthorized peripheral device such as a microphone, connected to the TOE audio out peripheral device interface to eavesdrop or transfer data across an air-gap through audio signaling.
 T.AUDIO_REVERSED A malicious agent could repurpose an authorized audio output peripheral device by converting it to a low-gain microphone to eavesdrop on the surrounding audio or transfer data across an air-gap through audio signaling.
-PP-Module for Keyboard/Mouse Devices PP-Module for Video/Display Devices
+PP-Module for Keyboard/Mouse Devices N/A - this PP-Module does not define any threats beyond those defined in the PSD PP. PP-Module for Video/Display Devices N/A - this PP-Module does not define any threats beyond those defined in the PSD PP.

-Table 18 - Threats
+Table 21 - Threats